maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+5/3/2025
+    Add support for Wan2.1 i2v-14B-FC-1.1.
+It is a fun control model and is very good.
+Use it in the WanX-i2v tab and make sure to select the task i2v-14B-FC-1.1 at the bottom of the page.
+Download the weights from https://huggingface.co/maybleMyers/wan_files_for_h1111
 4/30/2025
     Previews for framepack.
 4/29/2025